Curzon Cinemas: History

 Curzon Cinemas were established in 1934 when Harold Wingate, who imported unknown films during the post World War I period, opened the first cinema in Mayfair.
 The second location, Curzon Bloomsbury, opened in 1972.
-In 1976 Curzon Artificial Eye, the film distribution company was launched.

-On 23 December 2019, American-based Cohen Media Group acquired Curzon Cinemas, including Curzon Artificial Eye.
+In 2006, Philip Knatchbull acquired Curzon Cinemas and Curzon acquired film distributor, Artificial Eye.
+On 23 December 2019, American-based Cohen Media Group acquired Curzon from Knatchbull, including Curzon Artificial Eye, but Knatchbull remained as chief executive officer until 2023.

-In March 2020, Curzon Cinemas and all other public cinemas in the UK closed until summer 2020 due to a national lockdown in response to the ongoing COVID-19 pandemic.
+In February 2024, American investment firm Fortress Investment Group sued Cohen Realty Enterprises for defaulting on loans amounting to $534 million.
+Fortress then requested the New York Supreme Court to grant a motion for a foreclosure sale, which was later set for November 8 that year.
+Fortress was reportedly the only bidder for Curzon and related entities, initially offering $5 million to acquire the company.
+A few days later, it was announced that Fortress had acquired Curzon for $5million.
+Following the change, Knatchbull returned as interim executive chairman.

 Locations

-Curzon Cinemas currently have 17 cinema complexes throughout the United Kingdom.
+Curzon Cinemas currently have 16 cinema complexes throughout the United Kingdom.